prmiles/mcmcplot_examples/README.rst

 Tutorials for Python package `mcmcplot`
 ---------------------------------------

 These tutorials are designed to accompany the Python package `mcmcplot <https://github.com/prmiles/mcmcplot/wiki>`_.
+The "index.ipynb" file is a good place to start in order to figure out what each tutorial has to offer.

 To work interactively with the example notebooks, launch them with Binder!